-The Rechargeable Heated Insoles from Thermacell are a more expensive option that offers plenty of versatility, comfort, and traits for skiers who need some extra help keeping their feet cozy.
+This is my review of the Rechargeable Heated Insoles from Thermacell.
+In my opinion, they are a more expensive option that offers plenty of versatility, comfort, and traits for skiers who need some extra help keeping their feet cozy.

 - Best for: Skiers who ski in extremely cold or freezing environments.
 Also for those whose feet often run cold while they ride or those who just need some extra warmth.

 - Pros: These insoles are well-made, soft, and have a solid-but-plush construction that cushions your feet.
 They offer plenty of versatility through three heating options as well.
 There is also a wireless remote and a list of extra features.

 - Cons: The soles are not maneuverable.
 They also don’t offer a lot of options when it comes to cutting to get the right fit.
 Charge could also be a bit more reliable.

 - Alternatives: Outrek 2, Winna Heated Insoles, Dr. Warm Rechargeable Insoles